XLC Dividend: Yield, Schedule, and What to Expect

 Short answer

-XLC's approximate ~1.21% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Communication Services Select Sector Index and passes through the dividends of its holdings, typically quarterly, minus a 0.08% expense ratio.
+XLC's approximate ~1.21% yield (as of mid-2026) makes it a growth-first, low-yield fund, about $121 a year on a $10,000 position before tax.
+It tracks Communication Services Select Sector Index and passes through the income its holdings generate, usually quarterly, net of the 0.08% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; XLC is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with State Street Investment Management.
+Yield is a recent snapshot, not a promise; verify the current figure with State Street SPDR.

 How does the XLC dividend work?

-XLC holds the companies in Communication Services Select Sector Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.08% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+XLC holds what is in Communication Services Select Sector Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.08% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 Tracks the communication-services sector of the S&P 500, a group that blends social media and internet platforms (Meta, Alphabet) with media, gaming, and telecom.
 Meta and Alphabet dominate the weighting, so it trades more like a mega-cap internet fund than a defensive telecom one.

 If income is your goal, compare XLC against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how XLC's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how XLC's income fits your real portfolio in Walnut.

 The bottom line on the XLC dividend